 Drivers to Exercise Due Care: A driver must exercise due care to avoid colliding with a pedestrian by sounding their horn and by exercising proper precaution on observing a child, confused or incapacitated person.

-Additional Resources for Pedestrian Accidents in Montgomery County, TX
+Additional Resources for Pedestrian Accidents in Houston, TX

 Transportation Code Chapter 552 Pedestrians– Familiarize yourself with the Transportation Code that governs pedestrian laws in the state of Texas.
 You can read the full text of the laws mentioned above and learn about solicitation by pedestrians and blind pedestrians.